-Los Angeles Unified School District 333 South Beaudry Avenue, 24th Floor Los Angeles, CA 90017 Telephone: (213) 241-7000 Attention: Ramon Cortines, Superintendent of Schools
+Los Angeles Unified School District 333 South Beaudry Avenue, 24th Floor Los Angeles, CA 90017 Telephone: (213) 241-7000

-Hollygrove is very pleased to support the Youth Policy Institute (YPI) in their Public School Choice application to operate Central Elementary School #15 as a community school in a partnership model.
+Hollygrove is very pleased to support the Youth Policy Institute (YPI) in their Public School Choice application to operate Central Elementary School #18 as a community school in a partnership model.
 The proposed school will work with parents, teachers and community residents to offer innovative iDesign models of learning.
 These approaches will bring increased academic achievement and rigorous accountability measures for students and family members at the school site.